Be part of our unique discovery process to create life-saving therapeutics

 The Variant Bio Standley Fellowship is a paid program, operates remotely on a rolling basis, and requires a minimum of 12 weeks commitment.
 You will have the rare opportunity of working with an innovative biotech startup and interacting with a talented international team of interdisciplinary scientists, anthropologists, and business leaders.

 We are excited about the opportunity to have Fellows formally join our mission while leveraging their career in biotech or beyond in order to make an impact on human health, and to benefit underrepresented populations around the world.

 How do I apply?

-Anezka Hoskin, MSc recently joined as the first Variant Bio Fellow and will be working to identify potential collaborations with Māori and Pacific Islander communities.
+Anezka Hoskin, MSc worked as a fellow to identify potential collaborations with Māori and Pacific Islander communities.
 Being Māori herself, Anezka is excited by the opportunity to learn more about the effect that genetic variation has had on her community for over one thousand years.
 “My ambitions in the field of medical genetics have been shaped by the experiences of my family and my people: the Māori people of New Zealand.” -- Anezka Hoskin

-Mouna Hadrami Saleck recently received her PhD in Molecular Biology from the University of Nouakchott Al Aasriya and is currently based in Nouakchott, Mauritania.
+Mouna Hadrami Saleck received her PhD in Molecular Biology from the University of Nouakchott Al Aasriya and is based in Nouakchott, Mauritania.
 Dr. Hadrami Saleck has researched and published on glaucoma candidate genes in Mauritanian families with primary congenital glaucoma.
-As a part of her Fellowship, Dr. Hadrami Saleck will research potential projects on common disease in her home country, Mauritania.
+As a part of her Fellowship, Dr. Hadrami Saleck researched potential projects on common disease in her home country, Mauritania.